Roxy2d/Roxy2d.github.io/_pages/about.md

 Awards and Honors
 ------
+2022 ~ 2023, Outstanding Student Leader, Fudan University
+2021 ~ 2022, Academic Excellence Scholarship (First Class), Fudan University 2018 ~ 2019, National Inspirational Scholarship, Southwestern University of Finance and Economics

 For more info
 ------
-More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+More info about my group can be found in [the guide](https://fudan-datanet.mysxl.cn/).